ChaseHuegel/swordfish-engine/README.md

 ## Updates

 ### 8/21/2021
 The biggest focus since the last update has been on the rendering side of things.
 The engine now supports rendering meshes, a custom written OBJ importer/exporter, transparency sorting and alpha blending, PBR and phong shading, point lights, billboards, screenshots, and post-processing with builtin dithering and gamma correction.
 The pipeline still has a ways to go and is low priority in favor of functionality right now but its nice to have brought the visuals up a notch.
+The clip includes billboards, meshes, PBR, and gamma correction (the dithering effect is not compression friendly!)

 https://user-images.githubusercontent.com/14932139/130310065-02ccc64b-377e-4b59-86ce-cb77f3490e78.mp4